Mayo county football team: 2010–present: Six championship finals and relegation

 Another poor league campaign in 2018 required a late Kevin McLoughlin point to salvage a draw against a Donegal team which that result relegated instead.
 Galway defeated Mayo in the opening round of the 2018 Connacht SFC.
 This obliged Mayo to participate in the All-Ireland SFC qualifiers again, and although Mayo defeated a poor Limerick team in Round One, Mayo had to earn a hard-fought win over Tipperary to secure a place in the next game against Kildare.
 A rejuvenated Kildare team won the game by a scoreline of 0–21 to 0–19.
 Rochford resigned as team manager not long after this defeat, citing that he "didn't have the backing of the board".

 James Horan returned as manager in 2019.
 Mayo lost to Roscommon in the 2019 Connacht SFC.
 The county defeated Down, Armagh and Galway in All-Ireland SFC qualifiers.
 The campaign ended in defeat (by a scoreline of 3–14 to 1–10) to Dublin at the All-Ireland SFC semi-final stage, with Con O'Callaghan scoring two goals and Brian Fenton scoring the other.
 Paddy Durcan received an All Star.

 The county was relegated from Division 1 on the final day of the 2020 National League, its first time to exit the top flight in 23 years, with Tyrone heavily defeating the team in Castlebar.
-Mayo reached the 2020 All-Ireland SFC final, attaining its normal defeat, again to Dublin, while conceding the fastest goal scored in the history of All-Ireland SFC finals, knocking more than 20 seconds off a record which had stood for 58 years.
+Mayo reached the 2020 All-Ireland SFC final, Dublin again the victors, while conceding the fastest goal scored in the history of All-Ireland SFC finals, knocking more than 20 seconds off a record which had stood for 58 years.

-Due to the impact of the COVID-19 pandemic on Gaelic games, Mayo's 2021 Connacht SFC game in London was not permitted to occur for the second time in its history, after the UK's 2001 foot-in-mouth outbreak.

 In 2021, Mayo gained promotion at the first attempt back to Division 1 of the National Football League with a 2–22 to 2–18 win over Clare in the final round of that competition.
 Another All-Ireland SFC final, another five-point loss, with Ryan O'Donoghue hitting a penalty against the goalpost and numerous other goal chances being squandered.
 A 2022 All-Ireland SFC quarter-final exit to Kerry was followed within hours by the resignation of manager James Horan.

+In 2025, under the management of Kevin McStay, Mayo lost to Cavan in a championship game for the first time since the 1948 All-Ireland SFC final.
+Less than a week later, McStay became ill during training at MacHale Park.
+On 26 May, McStay stepped back from managing Mayo to deal with his health problems and former manager Stephen Rochford took his place.
+Rochford was interim manager for two games, as Mayo made an early championship exit.
+The Mayo County Board then decided to "relieve Kevin McStay and his management team from their roles" with the team, although their four-year term was not complete.